kubernetes/enhancements/keps/sig-release/3344-release-team-roster/README.md

 - the version of Kubernetes where the KEP graduated to general availability
 - when the KEP was retired or superseded
 -->
-- Kubernetes 1.26: GA and first use
+- Kubernetes 1.27: Stable and first use

 ## Drawbacks